 The SNPs associated with CBS mutations (both slow and fast) are quite common

-Before we get too bogged down in the land of CBS genes, it’s important to remember that these variants are carried by a ton of people.
+Before we get too bogged down in the land of CBS genes, it’s important to remember that these variants are carried by a large segment of the population.

 |SNP ID||Major/Minor (Risk)||Risk Allele Frequency||Risk Allele Effect|